 The file configuration method is applicable only to configuring a local MEK.

-You can import the required MEK and other parameters from a configuration file.
+You can import parameters, such as the required MEK, from a configuration file.
 In your project, set a property named encJdbcConfigFile and set its value to the path of the configuration file.
 If you do not specify a path, the system uses the encjdbc.conf file by default.
-The following code provides the content of the configuration file:
+The following code shows the content of the configuration file:

 MEK=00112233445566778899aabbccddeeffExample